-Once you’ve verified that you’ve met the requirements, you can sign up to be a juicer online by visiting this link.
-Depending on the competition in your city amongst other chargers, you might have to wait for a bit for a response back.
+If you meet Lime’s requirements, you can sign up to be a juicer online by visiting this page.
+Depending on the competition in your city amongst other chargers, you might have to wait for a while for a response back.

 Then, you’ll be asked to complete a “How to Juice” course and sign a W-9 form and a standard agreement.
 Once your application is approved and you’ve completed those tasks, you will receive instructions on how to purchase your chargers.
-Then, you will order the chargers via their online store, which are listed at $19 each, and you are allowed to buy four.
+Then, you can order up to four of the chargers (listed at $19 each) from Lime’s online store.
 Once you receive your chargers, you’re all set to begin juicing.

-Lime Support provides a help center for juicers as well as the ability to submit a ticket via the website.
-In the help center, you can view the pay portal, see your payout summary, and learn more information about harvesting, serving, retrieving, and more.
+Lime provides a Help Center for juicers as well as the ability to submit a request via the website.
+In the Help Center, you can view the pay portal, see your payout summary, and learn more information about harvesting, serving, retrieving, and more.

-Both Lime and Bird have similar payment models, where they pay you a base rate of $3 to $5 for charging and dropping off each scooter.
+Both Lime and Bird have similar payment models, in which they pay you a base rate of $3 to $5 for charging and dropping off each scooter.

-The pay per scooter varies based on when the scooter becomes available for a charge and how long its been since its last charge.
-Bird has a range of $3 to $20 per scooter, while Lime usually starts out with a base rate of $5 per scooter, with little fluctuation in payment from there.
+But, pay per scooter varies based on when the scooter becomes available for a charge and how long it’s been since its last charge.
+Bird has a range of $3 to $20 per scooter, whereas Lime usually starts out with a base rate of $5 to $12 per scooter.

-An upside of charging for Bird is that they’ll pay you a reduced rate if you release a scooter that isn’t at 100% charge, while Lime withholds payment for not meeting charge standards, and even revoking your juicer status at times.
+An upside of charging for Bird is that you’ll be paid at a reduced rate if you release a scooter that isn’t at 100% charge.
+Lime withholds payment for not meeting charge standards, and may even revoke your juicer status at times.
 That’s because Lime wants to give the best possible service to its customers by making sure its scooters are charged at at least 95%.

 In some cases, juicers can get cutthroat about grabbing up scooters.
-Lime is bringing order to the chaos by introducing a “Reserve” feature.
-The feature allows juicers to reserve a scooter before picking it up at the end of the day for charging.
+Lime is bringing order to the chaos by introducing a Reserve feature.
+This allows juicers to reserve, and lay claim to, a scooter before picking it up at the end of the day for charging.

-This way, juicers can claim scooters before arriving at its location, instead of treating the process as a first-come, first-serve situation.
-Previously, harvesting could only be done once the juicer arrived at the scooter’s location and unlocked it with the Lime app.
+Now, harvesting for Lime is not a first-come, first-served situation.
+In the past, harvesting could only be done once the juicer arrived at the scooter’s location and unlocked it with the Lime app.

 There have been some scary situations that involved people hoarding scooters in an attempt to defraud the companies, with criminals using scooters to lure juicers into unsafe areas.
-Since this job takes places mostly at night, there are serious safety concerns to consider before working as a juicer, and it’s important that you stay vigilant and take commen sense precautions.
+Since this job takes you to strange places mostly at night, there are serious safety concerns to consider before working as a juicer, and it’s important that you stay vigilant and take common-sense precautions.